IsaacScript/isaacscript/packages/docs/docs/main/javascript-tutorial.md

 // TypeScript code
 declare let RevelationsVersion: string;
 RevelationsVersion = "2.1";
-// "RevelationsVersion" is now a global variable
+// "RevelationsVersion" is now a global variable.
 ```

 Building on this example, you can also expose both variables and methods: